AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Controller HA
 ==============

-To enable controller HA in AWS, follow `the instructions here. <http://docs.aviatrix.com/HowTos/controller_ha.html>`_
+To enable Controller HA in AWS, follow `the instructions here. <http://docs.aviatrix.com/HowTos/controller_ha.html>`_

 Controller Monitoring
 ======================

-The controller can be monitored by AWS CloudWatch.
-We recommend you to configure alarms and actions to reboot the controller when it fails Status Check.
+If Controller HA is not enabled, we recommend you to use AWS CloudWatch to configure alarms and actions to reboot the controller when it fails Status Check.

 Key Use cases